Chronicles of Modern China

 PoliticalHong Kong National Security Law

-Beijing enacted the National Security Law for Hong Kong, criminalizing secession, subversion, terrorism, and collusion with foreign forces, following the 2019 protest movement.
-Critics argued it effectively ended the "one country, two systems" framework.
+Bypassing Hong Kong's own legislature, Beijing enacted the National Security Law for Hong Kong — criminalizing secession, subversion, terrorism, and collusion with foreign forces, with a maximum penalty of life imprisonment — following the 2019 protest movement.
+Critics argued the law effectively ended the 'one country, two systems' framework.